 Perhaps lost after playing semi-professional football for a year, heavily competing in MMA, and constantly training for some kind of competition, Wilson ended up setting out on the Appalachian Trail.

-It was then when he realized he could cover 50 mile days over mountains.
+It was then that he realized he could cover 50-mile days over mountains.

 From the mountains to ultra marathons, Wilson said, “it’s all lead to this."